Nico is a close childhood friend of Cadence Morello. He is currently at the Capricornian-Aquarian border doing Romano business.

 Even still… the men here were in an inescapable situation just as he had been.
 And now… wasn’t he technically free?

 “I’ll come later.
 If my dad or Ricardo have problems, just tell them that I chose to do this.
 To strengthen our relations with our business associates.”
 Nico turned away before they could say anything else and knelt down next to the medical Conductor he had seen earlier.
 “It’s on me.”

 The medical Conductor looked up at him in surprise.
 Out of the corner of his eye, he could see Clive and Rino shrug before turning to leave.

 “I’ve got this,” Nico told the medical Conductor.
 “You help some of the others.”

-She regarded him for a moment before she nodded and rushed down the hall to tend to another soldier.
+The medical Conductor regarded him for a moment before she nodded and rushed down the hall to tend to another soldier.
 Nico placed his conductor over the adolescent’s shoulder and began his work.
 When he finished with the adolescent, he continued making his way through the halls, going patient to patient until he finally arrived back in Braginsky’s room.
 He hesitated at the doorway and peered in.
 Braginsky was still lying asleep.
-Hesitantly, Nico entered
+Hesitantly, Nico entered.

 As Nico approached, Braginsky cracked open an eye and stared at him for a long while.
 Then, he grinned.
 “What, you wanna hear my story, after all?”

 Nico felt a smile tug at his lips as he pulled up a chair next to the man’s bedside.
 “Yeah, tell me, Braginsky.”